sam46/systems-notes/README.md

 # Systems Notes

-Personal and curated study notes on pperating systems, Linux, networking and distributed systems
+Personal and curated study notes on operating systems, Linux, networking and distributed systems